emaicus/Rangers-and-Ruffians/docs/Player_Handbook.md

-of RnR 2.1.0, we look to formalize the rules of the game, and to re-evaluate them through the lens of our initial vision: that tabletop RPGs are for _everyone,_ and not just for people who like to crunch numbers and watch fantasy television movies and shows on the weekend.
+of RnR 2.1.0, we look to formalize the rules of the game, and to re-evaluate them through the lens of our initial vision: that tabletop RPGs are for _everyone,_ and not just for people who like to crunch numbers and watch fantasy movies and shows on the weekend.
 We have found that other (far more popular) tabletop RPGs are difficult for an outsider to join without the help of a friend who is "in the know," and even then that